Happy employees are healthier and more productive – so don’t overlook the importance of having fun in the workplace

 1. Happy employees are healthier

 The health effects that happiness has on your workforce will also help to reduce absence costs and reduce presenteeism.
-If your workers are generally more healthier as a result of the increased fun they’re having in the office, then they’ll take less time off due to sickness.
+If your workers are generally healthier as a result of the increased fun they’re having in the office, then they’ll take less time off due to sickness.

 2. Having fun improves communication and collaboration

 Enjoying time with colleagues in a relaxed and fun environment encourages honest and open discussion and trust in one another.
 If employees are friends with the people they work with, as opposed to simply being colleagues, then they’ll work better together and communicate more effectively.

 Having fun with people is a great way for individuals to learn about each other’s traits, likes, dislikes and develop unspoken habits and rules that aid mutual understanding.
 This knowledge enables them to better understand each other’s boundaries, strengths and weaknesses.

 3. Fun breeds creativity

 Social ‘play’ is a vital part in healthy creative development.
-Young children often learn best when they are playing and that principle also applies to adults.
+Young children often learn best when they are playing, and that principle also applies to adults.

 4. Promoting fun attracts an audience

 The opportunity that having fun at work provides a business is substantial.
 Sharing stories about enjoyable atmosphere in your workplace can be a crucial part of a compelling employer branding story and can help to garner attention on social media.
-Providing a window for people to find out about daily life at your brand increases familiarity and trust.
-Whether a potential customer or passive talent, if that individual feels that they ‘know’ your brand and can see your ‘human’ and fun side then they’ll be more likely to engage with you.
+Providing a window for people to find out about daily life at your organisation increases familiarity and trust.
+Whether a potential customer or passive talent, if that individual feels that they ‘know’ your company and can see your ‘human’, fun side then they’ll be more likely to engage with you.

 5. Having fun makes employees more productive

-There will always be unavoidable events in our lives that make us unhappy but we cope better and recover faster when we’re surrounded by happiness, support and friendship.
+There will always be unavoidable events in our lives that make us unhappy, but we cope better and recover faster when we’re surrounded by happiness, support and friendship.

 6. Having fun encourages advocacy